JMDKC/artangled-hugo/content/posts/2025-05-11-vaughan-brooke.md

 _Nude Standing,_ from 1953 and pictured above, is the standout work on show, and sums a lot of the others up.
 This hired body is in the centre of a dingy room - or a wood: Vaughan liked to depict claustrophobic interiors, and also the Hampstead ponds and heath.

 His head is downcast, as if too shy to look at us.
-He is lit as beatifically as a Saint Sebastian.
-His sex hangs in semi-shadow, but is insistently delineated by the artist from the dark background and his muscular thighs.
+He is lit as adoringly as a Saint Sebastian.
+His sex hangs in semi-shadow, but is insistently delineated by the artist from the dark background, the muscular thighs.

 In real life, perhaps the young model is contemplating his fee - and what he’ll have to do to earn it.
 As he painted, perhaps the artist was pondering his next predation, and hating himself for it.
-Either way, this beautiful and enigmatic figure made it to a gallery wall in Mayfair, seven decades later.
+Either way, this body made it to a gallery wall in Mayfair, seven decades later.
 I find that to be the opposite of dispiriting.

 _Keith Vaughan: Figures and Landscapes is at Brooke-Walder Gallery (London).
 07 - 30 May 2025_